National Endowment for the Humanities (NEH) - Division of Public Programs

-If you are applying for an implementation grant, you may apply for a $60,000 funding supplement to create a two-year staff position within your institution to work on the proposed project.
-(The maximum total grant request then becomes $460,000.)
+If you are applying for an implementation grant, you may apply for a funding supplement to create a two-year staff position within your institution to work on the proposed project.
 These additional funds support opportunities for recent graduates with an MA or PhD in the humanities (including public history or museum studies).

 Chairman’s Special Award (only for applicants for Exhibitions Implementation grants):

-Applicants with ambitious Exhibitions Implementation projects of exceptional significance and impact may apply for a Chairman’s Special Award of up to $1 million.
+Applicants with ambitious Exhibitions Implementation projects of exceptional significance and impact may apply for a Chairman’s Special Award.
 These projects must show the promise of addressing important humanities ideas in new ways, and must be likely to reach very large national audiences.
 Successful proposals typically feature collaboration between multiple partners and a broad combination of diverse formats.

 NEH areas of interest: